biblius/poor-mans-guide-to-pi/README.md

 ping <YOUR_NEW_STATIC_IP>
 ```

-to check whether your new pi has been given the static IP you entered.
+to check whether your new pie has been given the static IP you entered.

 ### Setting up Cloudflare and the domain